Project Length Custom Length

 SLIDE

-An embellishment that can be slide onto another piece of jewellery such as a necklace
+An embellishment that can be slid onto another piece of jewellery such as a necklace

 SODALITE